 Create Your Own Ideas!

-There are more ideas then there are days in December so be sure to be creative and come up with some ideas of your own.
-Here’s a few more to get your creativity jump-started:
+There are more ideas than there are days in December so be sure to be creative and come up with some ideas of your own.
+Here are a few more to get your creativity jump-started:

 - Head over to a senior home to sing carols to the residents